 - 0141 3005009

-The surgeon is then able to realign the knee angulation by levering the ends of the tibia together at the wedge of bone.
-The fractured ends are secured with a strong plate and screws, and if necessary the surgeon will add bone graft to secure the fractured tibia further.
+Your surgeon will then realign your knee's angle by levering the ends of your tibia together at the wedge of bone.
+The fractured ends are secured with a strong plate and screws.
+If necessary, a bone graft will be added to secure the fractured tibia further.
 The most common form of knee realignment surgery described here is termed a high tibial osteotomy.

 The technique used to realign a knee depends on the correction that is required.
 An opening wedge osteotomy happens when your bone is cut using specialist equipment and opened with chisels to create a wedge-shaped opening.

 A closing wedge osteotomy happens when your bone is cut twice and a small wedge of bone is removed.

 Mobility and dressing aids such as specialised wheelchairs and dressing sticks can support your recovery following knee realignment surgery.

 It is normal for osteotomy patients who have undergone knee realignment surgery to not bear any weight (non-weightbearing) on their operated leg for up to six weeks.
 After this period, a specialist team will take further X-rays to ensure that your fractured ends have healed sufficiently to allow you to start bearing your weight again.

 Following this initial period, our physiotherapists will supervise and guide you through a comprehensive rehabilitation package until you are able to walk normally and return to your daily activities and any high-impact sports (if applicable).

 Initially, rehabilitation after knee realignment surgery will often comprise of simple range of motion and flexibility exercises to ensure full mobility to yoyr knee is restored.
 Non-weight bearing strengthening exercises will also be advised to prepare the knee for more aggressive exercises later down the line.